tapfortap/Documentation/android/integration.md

     - Use the file menu to select `TapForTap.aar`, Android Studio should fill in both text fields.

-- In your app's build.gradle file (not the top-level project build.gradle, the application module's build.gradle), in the list of dependencies, add compile statements for the latest Android Support library and the TapForTap library.
+- In your app's build.gradle file (not the top-level project build.gradle, the application module's build.gradle), in the list of dependencies, add compile statements for the latest Android Support library, OkHttp and the TapForTap library.
 Sync Gradle files.

 ```
 dependencies {
     [...]
+    compile 'com.android.support:appcompat-v7:23.0.0'
-    compile 'com.android.support:appcompat-v7:22.2.0'
+    compile 'com.squareup.okhttp:okhttp:2.4.0'
     compile project(":TapForTap")
 }
 ```